 About the Artist

 Jazmin Quill is an abstract expressionist who works with corroded metal, sand, and found objects.
 Her artwork shares an affinity with the Art Brut and Arte Povera veins of abstract expressionism.
 After completing a Bachelor of Arts at UC Berkeley, studying Civil Rights History, she earned a double masters from the London School of Economics and the University of Essex.
-After winning a Human Rights Fellowship with Amnesty International, she taught psychology at Stanford University and became a Resident Fellow and Assistant Dean.
-She won the Dinkelspiel Award and became Artist in Residence at Stanford.
-A permanent installation on campus grew into an international collection.
-Her pieces can be seen in countries across the world.
-She works from her studio in California's Bay Area.
+After being awarded a Human Rights Fellowship with Amnesty International, she taught psychology at Stanford University and became a Resident Fellow and Assistant Dean.
+She won the Dinkelspiel Award and became Artist in Residence at Stanford, where a permanent installation on campus grew into an international human rights exhibition that continues to expand.
+She works from her studio on the ocean in Northern California.